 Small Cap - Market Cap below Rs.
 5,000 Crore.

- For value investing, the investors usually compare the value of share from its market size.
+For value investing, the investors usually compare the value of share from its

 Formula: